eclipse-openj9/openj9-docs/docs/xgc.md

 # -Xgc

-Options that change the behavior of the Garbage Collector (GC).
+Options that change the behavior of the garbage collector.

 ## Syntax